scottsievert/scipy/PEP/1-Optimizer.md

     * Here's what minimization does...
     * Point to users of...
         * Minimization in general
-            * Own defs: PyTorch
-            * Functional class wrapper around minimize: statsmodels, astropy, scikits.fitting
-            * Functional defs: sklearn, daskml
-            * Functional definition: skopt
         * scipy.optimize.minimize (many users, do a github search)
 * Problem
     * No standard interface for optimizers or functions.
         * Have to explain why minimize isn't a standard interface.
     * scipy.optimize.minimize is a black box (have to explain why)
         * hides all details.
 Some are literal black boxes and implemented in Fortrain/C.
-    * would like to get access to solver hyper parameters
-        * e.g, change convergence tolerances as we're going
-        * e.g., change mutation constant during differential evolution.
         * would like ability to proceed stepwise through iteration
             * Why can't we just use the callback to do that?
             * What if running some web server, and don't have time to wait for minimization to finish?
         * would like to access solver state
             * e.g., current value of f(x)
             * e.g., for coding gradients
+    * would like to get access to solver hyper parameters
+        * e.g, change convergence tolerances as we're going
+        * e.g., change mutation constant during differential evolution.
     * addition of new features to minimizers leads to lengthy functions and lots of duplicate code.
         * Classes => inherietance.
 Base class improves => all improve.
         * Unix philisophy, small sharp tools for one job and one job only.
 Not many dull tools for the same job.